 As a 4-H volunteer, you will become affiliated with our state’s land grant university, Washington State University.
 You instantly have the resources of WSU Extension at your fingertips.
-Additionally, you enjoy the benefit of WSU liability coverage and L & I coverage should you be injured while on the job.
+Additionally, you enjoy the benefit of WSU liability coverage and L & I coverage should you be injured while volunteering.

 Whatever you have to offer, we have a place for you.
 Our volunteer opportunities range from a one-time experience to an on-going relationship between you and 4-H. These opportunities are available at the club, county, or 4-H administrative level.
 We match your skill and preferred interests with our needs.
 For example, you may wish to help out in the 4-H office with clerical tasks and occasional bulk mailings.
 Some may lean towards participating at county events for one or more days throughout the year.
 There are also on-going opportunities to lead a group of young people in an interest area or in the club setting.
 Your skills and talents are very much needed to assist our young people as they grow and develop.

 General Club Leader: Assume primary responsibility for the Club.

 Project Leader: Lead a specific project or curriculum within a Club, example someone who leads monthly dog project meetings.